j262byuu/Process_NHANES_2003-2006_7164_semi-raw_accelerometer_data/README.md

 As a result:
 1. Most established sleep detection and step count algorithms (e.g., Verisense step count algorithm) do not work on this data.
-2. You won’t get reliable circadian rhythm estimations, because the wear time is generally insufficient.
+2. You won’t get reliable circadian rhythm estimates because the wear time is generally insufficient.
+Yes I know there are some papers report RA, M10, and L5.
+However, L5 is most likely to coincide with the non-wear period (during sleep), resulting in extremely high RA values, often near 1 in 90% of cases which doesn’t make sense at all.
-3. In ~10% of participants who did not follow wear-time guidelines, it may be possible to estimate IV/IS and other circadian rhythm parameters.
+3. In ~10% of participants who did not follow wear-time guidelines, it may be possible to estimate RA and other circadian rhythm parameters.

 I wrote code to match the NCI algorithm as closely as possible.
 Key features:
 1. Calibration and imputation are turned off.